Health Information and Tools > Patient Care Handouts > Breast Self-Exam: Care Instructions

 • Repeat this procedure for your left breast, using the pads of the 3 middle fingers of your right hand.

-• To examine your breasts while in the shower:
+• To check your breasts while in the shower:

-• Using the pads of your fingers, gently move your hand over your breast (in the strip pattern described above), feeling carefully for any lumps or changes.
+• Using the pads of your fingers, gently move your hand over the entire breast area and armpit, feeling carefully for any lumps or changes.

 • Repeat for the other breast.

-• Have your doctor inspect anything you notice to see if you need further testing.
+• Have your doctor check anything you notice to see if you need further testing.

 Where can you learn more?